eip-home/eip-headers/draft-eip-headers-definitions.md

    Alignment requirement: 8n

-   The keyed Hashed Message Authentication Code (HMAC) TLV is OPTIONAL and has the following format:
+   The keyed Hashed Message Authentication Code (HMAC) LTV is OPTIONAL and has the following format:

 ~~~